Tullett Prebon says CEO to quit once successor appointed

-LONDON, June 3 British interdealer broker Tullet Prebon Plc said its chief executive Terry Smith would leave the company once a successor had been appointed.
+LONDON British interdealer broker Tullet Prebon Plc TLPR.L said its chief executive Terry Smith would leave the company once a successor had been appointed.

 Issuing a statement on Tuesday in response to media speculation, the FTSE 250 company said it was in the middle of a succession planning process which was "well advanced".